movabletype/mt-plugin-server-check/README.txt

-The ServerCheck plugin for Movable Type provides a super basic CGI script that when accessed will produce the output:
+The Server Check plugin for Movable Type provides a super basic CGI script that when accessed will produce the output:

 SERVER_CHECK_OK